Your browser version is outdated. We recommend that you update your browser to the latest version.

 The Emergency Department (previously known as the Accident and Emergency Unit) serves both urban and rural areas over a large geographic catchment area.
 This includes Cheshire, the Wirral and parts of North Wales.

 We have approximately 85,000 annual attendances to the department.
-15,000 of these are seen by our Urgent Treatment Centre (UTC) team which is GP and Advanced Clinical Practitioner (ACP) led, whilst the remainder are seen within the ED.
+15,000 of these are seen by our Primary Care Unit (PCU) which is GP and Advanced Nurse Practitioner (ANP) led, whilst the remainder are seen within the ED.

 Medical Team

-• Dr Wilson – Trust Major Trauma lead and CSO
+- Dr Wilson – PCU/Major Incident/Simulation/Resus lead, Trust Trauma Lead

 There are 3-5 Specialist Trainees in the department and a number of substantive middle grades whom all have significant EM experience.

-We are supported by the Advanced Clinical Practitioners (ACPs) who are nurses that have completed further training (including prescribing).
-They work independently; however they may not see certain cases (such as paediatrics) if they feel it is out with their training.
-The ACPs will often support the other nursing staff such as in resus and offer a valuable resource for the department.
+We are supported by the Advanced Nurse Practitioners (ANPs) who are nurses who have completed further training (including prescribing).
+They work independently, however they may not see certain cases (such as paediatrics) if they feel it is outwith their training.
+The ANPs will often support the other nursing staff such as in resus and offer a valuable resource for the department.

 Nursing Team

-The Nursing team is headed up by Matron Maxwell (Head of ED Nursing) who is assisted by Matron Belton-Rose who is based in the ED.
-They are responsible for a team of approximately 120 nurses and healthcare support workers.
-There is always a senior (Band 7) nurse in the department and a Nursing team leader in majors.
+The Nursing team is headed up by Matron Jarvis who is based in the ED.
+She is responsible for a team of approximately 100 nurses and healthcare support workers.
+There is always a senior (Band 7) nurse in the department and a supernummary team leader in majors.
 They are recognised by their navy uniforms.
 Please listen to them, as many of them have years of experience and have been in place longer than the Consultants!

 We have a well-established Emergency Nurse Practitioner (ENP) service who see and manage the majority of minor injuries in conjunction with our department physiotherapists.